Reversing aging by cell rejuvenation

 Cell aging is the largest driver of modern diseases

 Aging mechanisms are common to the major modern diseases, and the source of aging is each and every somatic cell.
-51³Ô¹ÏÍø¹ÙÍø has built proprietary datasets that uncover the hidden biology of cell aging and rejuvenation, revealing single genes that rejuvenate multiple cell types more safely, small molecule targets and a connection to fibrosis.
+51³Ô¹ÏÍø¹ÙÍø has built proprietary datasets that uncover the hidden biology of cell aging and rejuvenation, revealing a pipeline of druggable and disease relevant cell rejuvenation targets.

 Aging is reversed between generations